headwindsim/aircraft/README.md

 Cockpit 3D parts, learning: Project Mega Pack - https://github.com/Project-Mega-Pack

-## Licences
+## License Information

+This repository and its contents are dual-licensed, with a unique set of terms applied to the original textual-form source code and the artistic assets, respectively.

+### GNU General Public License version 3 (GNU GPLv3)

-The original contents of this repository are DUAL LICENSED.
-Original textual-form source code in this file is licensed under the GNU General Public License version 3 (GNU GPLv3).
+The original textual-form source code in this repository is licensed under the GNU General Public License version 3 (GNU GPLv3).
+Compiled artifacts generated from this source code also fall under the GNU GPLv3 license.

+A copy of the GNU GPLv3 can be found in the LICENSE file in this repository or [online](https://www.gnu.org/licenses/gpl-3.0.html).

-Creative Commons License Artistic Assets (Models, Textures) are licenced under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC 4.0).
+### Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC 4.0)

+The artistic assets within this repository, including models and textures, are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC 4.0).

-Microsoft Flight Simulator © Microsoft Corporation.
+You can view the full text of the CC BY-NC 4.0 license [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+### Game Content Usage Rules

-The Project Mega Pack A330 was created under Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator 2020, and it is not endorsed by or affiliated with Microsoft.
+The Project Mega Pack A330, the FlyByWire Simulations A32NX, and the Headwind Simulations A339X were all created under Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator 2020.
+They are neither endorsed by nor affiliated with Microsoft.

-The FlyByWire Simulations A32NX was created under Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator, and it is not endorsed by or affiliated with Microsoft.

-The Headwind Simulations A339X was created under Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator, and it is not endorsed by or affiliated with Microsoft.

-The contents of distribution packages built from the sources in this repository are therefore licensed as follows:

-- in the case of original source code from Headwind Simulations or compiled artifacts generated from it, under GPLv3.
-- in the case of original 3D assets from Headwind Simulations, under CC BY-NC 4.0.
-- in the case of assets covered by the "Game Content Usage Rules", under the license granted by those rules.
+### A330neo Model Exception

+The A330neo model used in this project is based on the work of Shervin Ahooraei from Project Sky.
+It is not open source, but we have been granted explicit permission to use it.
+All rights and credits for this model belong to Shervin Ahooraei.
+The model cannot be copied, modified, or distributed without his direct permission.

+### Disclaimer

 We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Airbus brand, or any of its subsidiaries or its affiliates.

+### Overall

+Content within distribution packages built from the sources in this repository are licensed as follows:

+- Original source code or compiled artifacts from Headwind Simulations: GNU GPLv3.
+- Original 3D assets from Headwind Simulations: CC BY-NC 4.0.
+- Assets covered by the "Game Content Usage Rules": Under the license granted by those rules.
+- A330neo model: Not open source, used with explicit permission from Shervin Ahooraei of Project Sky.

+Please respect these licenses and attributions when using content from this repository.